Searching for the best food in Kerala district by district? You’re on the right track.

 6. Chena erissery

 In Pathanamthitta district, the dish is a key part of Sadya meals, where it is mixed with cow peas and grated coconut.
 Other parts of Kerala are likely to substitute the yam in erissery with pumpkin.

 7. Cashew theeyal

 It combines cashews, grated coconut, pearl onions, and drumsticks (the vegetable kind) in a light gravy with onion, green chillies, tamarind, mustard seed, turmeric, and coriander.

 8. Pazham pori

 Or, you may be staying on a houseboat, where it is commonly served as a pre-bedtime snack.
 Either way, the dish is made by slicing bananas, dipping them in sugary wheat batter, and frying them.

-Tribal cuisine in Kerala
+Tribal Cuisine in Kerala

 Kerala’s tribal communities live in the forests and mountains of the Western Ghats.
-So, tribal cuisine looks very different from other food in Kerala; rarer ingredients are used and the communities rely on very specific formulas.
+So, tribal cuisine looks very different from other food in Kerala district.
+The communities rely on very specific food and formulas.

 In Wayanad especially, hotels and roadside stands attempt to authentically recreate tribal cuisine by using native earthen vessels and firewood.